prodimator/cerulean-drupal/README.md

 	`gcloud init`
 5. Create an `app.yaml` file in `cerulean-react` for GCP to understand in order to deploy.

+#### Specifying domain name for deployed app

+1. Under `App Engine` go to `Settings` > `Custom Domains`
+2. Follow the instructions to verify your domain.
+This involves adding a TXT record to the domain registrar, i.e. Namecheap.
+It may take a while for the changes to take effect before the domain can be verified.
+3. Select a domain to use.
+Google will provide the A, AAAA, and CNAME records to add to your domain registrar.

 #### Deploying app to GCP

 1. `gcloud app deploy` to create a build in `Cloud Build`